jwillker/dockerfiles/django-postgre/README.md

 ##How to use:

-- Add on project/settings.py :
+- Add in project/settings.py :
 ```py
 DATABASES = {
     'default': {